scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION provides path-aware inter-domain routing between ASes across the Internet.
 The SCION Control Plane is responsible for discovering these inter-domain paths and making them available to the endpoints within the ASes.

-SCION inter-domain routing operates on two levels: within a ISD which is called *intra*-ISD routing, and between ISD which is called *inter*-ISD routing.
+SCION inter-domain routing operates on two levels: within an ISD which is called *intra*-ISD routing, and between ISDs which is called *inter*-ISD routing.
 Both levels use *Path Segment Construction Beacons (PCBs)* to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes to explore core paths across different ISDs.

 The PCBs accumulate cryptographically protected path and forwarding information at an AS level and store this information in the form of *Hop Fields*.
 Endpoints use information from these Hop Fields to create end-to-end forwarding paths for data packets that carry this information in their headers.
 This also supports multi-path communication among endpoints.